Skip to main content

 Learn More Apply Here

 Writing a proposal and applying for a grant can be daunting, but we are here to help make each step easier for you.
-Meeting with Campus Sustainability Fund Committee Members or the Coordinator prior to submitting a project proposal will only make your application stronger and the application process easier.
-Additionally, you may watch this video to learn more about what the CSF Committee looks for in an application.
+Meeting with Campus Sustainability Fund Committee Members or the program staff prior to submitting a project proposal will only make your application stronger and the application process easier.

 Reviewing our webpage dedicated to guides and tips might be helpful during your drafting process as well!

-If you have an idea for a project proposal, but you're not sure if it fits in with the scope of the Fund, or if you're looking for suggestions, guidance, or feedback, then please attend the Committee’s Virtual Office Hours held by Committee Members or email the CSF Coordinator at emilyhaworth@arizona.edu to set up a meeting to discuss project ideas.
-Or, you can submit your project idea here, and the Committee will get back to you about your idea via email.
+If you have an idea for a project proposal, but you're not sure if it fits in with the scope of the Fund, or if you're looking for suggestions, guidance, or feedback, then please attend the committee’s virtual office hours held by Committee Members or email the CSF Coordinator at louliziels@arizona.edu to set up a meeting to discuss project ideas.

 Proposal permissions

-Receiving authorization on your project or contacting the area of campus that your project will affect or reside in is a critical portion of the application process and is a requirement to ensure that your project could be carried out if funded.
-Gaining permission does not guarantee that your proposal will be approved and funded by the CSF Committee, but it does ensure that the proposal idea is able to be considered and evaluated in the first place.
+Receiving permission to complete your project or contacting the area of campus that your project will affect or reside in is a critical portion of the application process and is a requirement to ensure that your project can be carried out if funded.
+Gaining permission does not guarantee that your proposal will be approved and funded by the CSF Committee, but it does ensure that the proposal idea can be considered and evaluated in the first place.

 Prospective applicants must be current members of the University community (student, staff, faculty, designated campus colleague, etc.).
 Students are especially encouraged to apply!
 Applicants from the University’s Main Campus in Tucson, the Sierra Vista Campus, and the Phoenix campus are all eligible to apply for funding.